10 Essential Customer Experience Metrics

 Average first response time refers to how long it takes to respond to customers request – basically how long a customer waits before someone responds to his request.
 No one likes waiting for a response from their providers, therefore average first response time should be minimal.
 This ensures that customers will receive a response promptly.
 The expected response time via email is 24 hours, while on social media is around 1 hour.

 This well-known business metric requires the most work since every other one seems to be dependant on this one.
-Almost every business has to focus on the growth of revenue, and customer satisfaction is definitely one of the most proven ways to do just that.
-There’s a variety of methods to increase customer satisfaction, but the most popular one is giving customers the opportunity to leave reviews and fill surveys after a purchase.
+Almost every business has to focus on the growth of revenue, and customer satisfaction is one of the most proven ways to do just that.
+There’s a variety of methods to increase customer satisfaction, but the most popular one is allowing customers to leave reviews and fill surveys after a purchase.
 Usually, reviews are the most relevant way to show how happy customers are with the service they get.
-At the end of the day, the higher satisfaction score is, the happier customers are with your business.
+The higher the satisfaction score is, the more satisfied customers are with your business.

 Average handle time shows you how efficient a customer support service is, revealing the average time it takes to resolve a problem.
-The main goal here is to close customer requests, however, it isn’t the only one.
+The main goal here is to close customer requests.
+However, it isn’t the only one.
 You shouldn’t just try to close a ticket, but to make a customer happy with the result.
 This metric therefore represents the time it takes to effectively problem solve.
-The less time it takes, happier the customer will be.
+The less time it takes, the happier the customer will be.

 NPS is the only metric where users have a role in bringing new customers.
 This metrics refers to how likely a customer is to recommend your service or product to others.
 Usually, it’s measured via pop-ups on the site or with surveys between certain time periods.
 Surveys contain the review and the form where they express why they want to recommend the service/product to someone.

-Most customers think that the first contact with a customer service representative is very important for their satisfaction.
+Most customers think that first contact with a customer service representative is significant for their satisfaction.
 That’s why this metric is useful.
-Too many replies per customers request could create the impression that the agent isn’t trained well enough.
-Also, too many questions from support can mean that the employee doesn’t understand the problem or the customer is not directed to the right people in the customer support.
+Too many replies per customers request could create the impression that the agent isn’t training well enough.
+Also, too many questions from support can mean that the employee doesn’t understand the problem or the customer is not direct to the right people in customer support.

 Improve Your Customer Experience